|Nutritional Guidelines (per serving)|

 |Dietary Fiber 2g||9%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The secret to the perfect fondue is to use good quality cheese and to make sure it is grated.
-For the bread, again, use a good quality artisan bread, sourdough is perfect for this.
-The chewier the bread the better as this will hold the melted cheese more successfully than a cheap baguette or mass-produced bread which can so easily dissolve.
+The secret to the perfect fondue is to use high-quality grated cheese for melting.
+For the bread, choose artisan bread, such as a good-quality sourdough.
+The chewier the bread, the better it will hold the melted cheese more successfully than a cheaper baguette.

 - 2 1/2 cups dry white wine

 - 1 tablespoon cornstarch

 - 7 ounces Comté cheese, coarsely grated